 Definitions and Background

 A centimeter is a unit of length in the metric system, which is based on powers of ten.
-It is defined as one-hundredth of a meter.
+Still, it is defined as one-hundredth of a meter.
 The metric system, originating in France in the late 18th century, was designed for its simplicity and ease of use, providing a standardized approach to measurement across the globe.

 The Conversion Factor